Fireman1310/rsschool-cv/cv.md

 I can little programing in JS, HTML, CSS, C++, sistem ingenering.
 `I know markdown`
 **No experience in junior dev.**
-*Software Testing Fundamentals*ЗАО "Технологии качества" A1QA, Тестировщик ПО in 2013 year.
+*Software Testing Fundamentals*ЗАО  A1QA, software tester ПО in 2013 year.
-English A1/
+English A1ю